Mann's dwarf gecko

 Mann's dwarf gecko (Lygodactylus manni) is a species of gecko, a lizard in the family Gekkonidae.
 The species is native to East Africa.

 Etymology

 The specific name, manni, is in honor of William Montana Mann, who was an American entomologist and zoo director.

 Geographic range

-L. manni is found in southwestern Kenya and northern Tanzania.
+Lygodactylus manni is found in southwestern Kenya and northern Tanzania.

 Habitat

-The preferred natural habitat of L. manni is savanna, at altitudes of 1,000–1,800 m.
+The preferred natural habitat of Lygodactylus manni is savanna, at altitudes of 1,000–1,800 m.